The Ultimate Purpose of the Customer Data Platform (CDP)

 The Customer Data Platform’s ultimate purpose is to unify any and all desired data types and data sources to build a complete picture of the customer and then make those profiles available to your marketing systems of engagement.

 Connecting the Customer Data Platform to your Data

-The choice is yours.
-The CDP will connect the data you select, this includes the option to connect all data types and sources or select specific sources.
+When it comes to what data types can be connected into your CDP, the choice is yours.
+The CDP will connect any data you select, including the option to connect all data types and sources or select specific sources.

 The possibilities are infinite.

-Customer Relationship Management (CRM) software was designed for the B2B world – specifically the sales and account management function.
-As such, CRM’s are good at dealing with structured data only and are not connected to operational systems, such as your POS or eCommerce.
+CRM software was designed for the B2B world, specifically the sales and account management function.
+As such, CRMs are good at dealing with structured data only and are not connected to operational systems such as POS or eCommerce.
 In other words, CRM offerings are unable to tie together customer activities, behaviors, and/or intent across different channels which is a critical function of the CDP in building and maintaining a Single-User-Profile.

-Master Data Management (MDM) software is similar to a Customer Data Platform in that both include the function of pulling together disparate data sources to build and inform a profile (identity resolution).
+MDM software is similar to a CDP in that both include the function of pulling together disparate data sources to build and inform a profile (identity resolution).
 However, like CRMs, MDMs also lack the ability to work with semi-structured or unstructured data.

-Another challenge with MDM is that these offerings are usually part of a larger integration and, as a result, tend to be owned by the IT department whereas the CDP was designed to be owned and maintained by Marketing thereby avoiding the traditional data challenges of:
+Another challenge with MDM is that these offerings are usually part of a larger integration and, as a result, tend to be owned by the IT department while the CDP was designed to be owned and maintained by Marketing to avoid traditional data challenges:

 - Rigid guidelines and structures imposed by owners within other departments